dappforce/dappforce-subsocial-starter/README.md

 By default two nodes will be started: *RPC* and *validator*.

-​We will use `--only-substrate` option to run only Substrate nodes:
+We will use `--only-substrate` option to run only Substrate nodes:

 ```
 ./start.sh --only-substrate